Genesis-Embodied-AI/Genesis/README.md

 Note that Genesis is the first-ever platform providing comprehensive support for **soft muscles** and **soft robot**, as well as their interaction with rigid robots.
 Genesis also ships with a URDF-like soft-robot configuration system.

 ## :white_check_mark: 🚀 Support for diverse physics backend solvers
 Various physics-based solvers tailored to different materials and needs have been developed in the past decades.
 Some prioritize high **simulation fidelity**, while others favor **performance**, albeit sometimes sacrificing accuracy.

-Genesis, in contrast to its predecessors, natively supports a wide range of different physics solvers.
+Genesis, in contrast to existing simulation platforms, natively supports a wide range of different physics solvers.
 Users are able to effortlessly toggle between solvers, depending on their specific requirements.

-Our current supported solvers include:
+We have built a unified physics engine from the ground up, supporting solvers include:
   - Material Point Method (MPM)
   - Finite Element Method (FEM)
   - Position Based Dynamics (PBD)